3rdparty/eventuals/README.md

 ## Suggested Improvements

+* Provide an overload of `Server::Serve()` that doesn't take a "done" calback.

 * Provide a callback, e.g., an extra callback in `Server::Serve()`, that is invoked to check the health of a service or service endpoint (method/host).
+If nothing else, because services can be added dynamically and _after_ a server has been started this will let a router/proxy be able to do the right thing to determine "readiness".

 * Provide a callback for each variant of 'Write()' to inform when the actual data is going to the wire.